wwselleck/treats/README.md

 ## Implemenation
 ### Server
 #### Technologies
-Language: Go
+Language: Typescript

 Database: Mongo
-#### Models

 ##### TreatSource
+A `TreatSource` is the combination of two things

-A TreatSource is a definition of a source for Treat Items.
+1. A TreatSourceDefinition, which is a source for Treat Items.
+This is what is returned from `treatsource` API endpoints.
 ```
 {
   id: String